Fishing Tips

 Adapting to the Current’s Mood

-Some days, the current drags the boat sideways so fast you can’t keep a bait on the bottom.
+Some days, the current drags the boat sideways so fast you cannot keep a bait on the bottom.
 Other days, it barely moves, and fish spread out.
-Predators don’t waste energy.
-They pick ambush spots behind structure, waiting for the current to deliver food.
-When the flow picks up, live bait comes alive.
-Live bait fishing gets results because the current does half the work, making every pilchard or goggle-eye look like an easy meal.
+Predators do not waste energy, picking ambush spots behind structure and waiting for the current to deliver food.

-When the current slows, fish roam.
-You need to cover more ground.
-That’s when vertical jigging shines.
-Jigging in moderate current keeps your lure in the strike zone longer.
 When the flow rips, drift fishing takes over.
-Let the current carry your bait through productive water.
-Grouper, snapper, and mahi-mahi all respond to these shifts.
-The best anglers don’t fight the current.
-They use it to put baits where fish expect them.
-On our charters, we’re constantly adjusting tactics to match the current’s mood, making sure every drift counts.
+Let the current carry your bait through productive water, where grouper, snapper, and mahi-mahi all respond to these shifts.
+The best anglers do not fight the current, they use it to put baits where fish expect them.

 Dialing in Your Setup